 According to the 2012 National Survey on Drug Use and Health, 8.4 million adults in the United States have both a mental and substance use disorder.
 However, only 7.9 percent of people receive treatment for both conditions, and 53.7 percent receive no treatment at all.

-Mental Health Treatment and Substance Use Disorders
+Christian Mental Health Treatment and Substance Use Disorders

-Effective treatment is available for mental health only disorders and for individuals with a dual diagnosis of mental illness and substance use disorder.
+Effective treatment is available at Christian mental health treatment centers for mental health only disorders and for individuals with a dual diagnosis of mental illness and substance use disorder.
 Over the years, mental health treatment programs have gotten much better at addressing these co-occurring conditions.
 It used to be that people were shuffled back and forth from psychiatrist to rehab, with treatment providers never quite understanding the connection between the two.
 Today, we know that in order to treat one condition, you must also treat the other, because they are so closely intertwined.
 Treatment for co-occurring disorders involves behavioral modification therapy, insight-oriented counseling, and psychiatric care.
 Only after the person has addressed the underlying causes of both conditions through an integrated BioPsychoSpiritual approach to transform their heart and thought processes can they experience true recovery.